 The interview also touches on Israel’s most recent massacre in the Gaza Strip, putting it in the context of the vital role Israel has always played for the United States.
 Chomsky then turns to today’s racist scapegoating of Guatemalan immigrants, tracing the conditions that lead them to leave their homes to the Reagan administration’s brutal destruction of the country.

 Finally, Chomsky shares his thoughts on the growing movement for climate justice and why he thinks it is the most urgent of our time.
+The full exchange will be broadcast by Alternative Radio.

 There are few voices more vital to the Left than Professor Chomsky’s.
 We hope you read and share the interview widely.